 This prospectus offers the Fund's ETF Shares, an exchange-traded class of shares.
-Separate prospectuses offer the Fund's AdmiralTM Shares, which generally have an investment minimum of \$3,000, and Investor Shares, which are generally available only to Vanguard funds that operate as funds of funds and to certain retirement plan clients that receive recordkeeping services from Vanguard.
-Another prospectus offers the Fund's Institutional Select Shares, which are generally for investors who invest a minimum of \$5 billion.
+A separate prospectus offers the Fund's AdmiralTM Shares, which generally have an investment minimum of \$3,000.
+Another prospectus offers the Fund's Institutional Shares, which are generally for investors who invest a minimum of \$5 million.